Souped-Up

 Yes, soup is good, but it’s what you pair with the soup that make it really good.

 How many times have you sat down with a bowl of soup for lunch and ended up eating more bread than the soup itself..to STILL feel unsatisfied and just, well, full of bread, by the end of it?
-When you think about it, that’s just a vegetable sandwich..so no wonder you’re hungry an hour later!
+When you think about it, that’s just a vegetable sandwich..so it sort of make sense as to why we’re hungry an hour after.

-Don’t get me wrong, i LOVE bread (these guys’ sourdough & rye bread, ooft).
-But if there’s a way I can add a little more excitement and oomph to a meal, you betcha I’m doing it.
+Don’t get me wrong, I LOVE bread.
+But if there’s a way I can add a little more excitement, variety or oomph to a meal, I’m racing to do it.

 Roasted Tomato and Red Pepper Soup with Triple Cheese on Toast & Basil Vinaigrette